 - Tighten gently.

-Step 2 - How to Wrap the Yarn Over
+Step 3 - How to Wrap the Yarn Over

 One of the most basic crochet skills used in every type of stitch is the yarn over technique.
 Yarn Over is abbreviated to yo in crochet patterns.

 - Wrap the yarn from back to front over the hook.
 If it feels easier, you can keep the yarn still and move the hook.

-All crochet pieces need a chain stitch to start off.
-It gives the first crochet row something to anchor into.
+All pieces need a chain stitch crochet to start off.
+This is called a foundation chain and gives the first crochet row something to anchor into.

-- Wrap your yarn over (yo) and pull this loop through your original loop.
+- Pull this loop through your original loop.
 Don’t pull it too tight!
 This is your first chain.